longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 Have fun with the Yoga 3 Pro on Linux.

+# My result / recommendation

+For me the Yoga 3 Pro did not not work.
+I stopped using it.
+It was mostly the keyboard, the constant fan noise and CPU speed.

+### Pro's

+  + Awesome SSD with 512GB at lighning speed.
+  + Nice HiDPI screen.
+  + 2 USB3 connectors.
+  + Long battery life.
+  + Secure boot.
+  + Very thin and light.

+### Con's

+  - Constant fan noise.
+  - Thermal design is a fail.
+CPU gets hot quickly and thus is slow.
+Too slow.
+  - Keyboard layout and feeling is very bad for me.
+I cannot type on this thing.
+  - Very bad camera.
+  - Intel platform drivers have all kinds of issues.
+  - No drivers for advances power and battery settings on Linux.
+  - Wifi driver is not open source / in standard kernel.
+  - Quite large / wide.
+  - Touchpad clicks too easy.
+  - Large USB charging plug on the left.
+  - Hard to open, essentially two hands required.

 # More things to investigate

 * Own the platform by adding own platform key for UEFI secure boot